lucashort7/SkipHarvestMinigames/README.md

-# hort - SkipHarvestMinigames
+# SkipHarvestMinigames

-A Mod that get all Harvest resources but skips Minigames/Animations in Hades II.
+A Mod that get all Harvest Resources but skips Minigames/Animations in Hades II.
 Includes Familiars Harvesting :)

+Also, you can enable all Harvesting Tools if you havent yet.

 ## Installation